 Tillie (The Little Engine) ~ 1

 Ah, Mr. Bump the cartoon embodiment of clumsiness – there isn’t enough space to list all of his accidents!!
-While all characters within the series have clumsy moments here and there, Mr. Bump gets into all sorts of accidents on a regular basis.
-It is in his name after all!
+While all characters within the series have had clumsy moments here and there, Mr. Bump gets into all sorts of accidents on a regular basis – It is in his name after all!
 Quote: “The trouble was that Mr. Bump could not stop having little accidents.
 If there was something for Mr. Bump to bump into, he’d bump into it alright.”
 It could be fair to say that we can relate to Mr. Bump at the core level.
-Mr. Bump does share other Dyspraxia-like tendencies like getting lost, breaking things, and having problems with coordination.
-He’s a good problem solver too and can make his disadvantages into an advantage.
+Mr. Bump does share other dyspraxic-like tendencies on occasion like getting lost, breaking things, and having problems with coordination.
+He’s a good problem solver too and can turn his disadvantages into an advantage.
 The character is a basic one so there isn’t any character development but there isn’t much to contradict the dyspraxia either.
 In my opinion, if dyspraxia had a cartoon personification it would turn out something very like Mr. Bump.

 My Dyspraxia Rating: 9/10